Digital-Production-Aachen/OpenVectorFormatTools/ReaderWriter/OVFReaderWriter/Readme.md

 The LUTs themselves are protobuf messages, the .proto file can be found at [protobuf/ovf_lut.proto](OVFReaderWriter/protobuf/ovf_lut.proto).

 All protobuf messages (LUTs, JobShell, WorkPlaneShells, VectorBlocks) are written to the file using the `WriteDelimitedTo` method and can be read using the `ParseDelimitedFrom` method in protobuf libraries.
+The writeDelimited methods first read / write the length in bytes of the protobuf message from / to the stream as VarInt32 (defined by protobuf) and then parse the data.
+They are not available in all language implementations default libraries, reading and writing of the length might have to be implemented manually.
+Some help to this can be found here: https://stackoverflow.com/questions/2340730/are-there-c-equivalents-for-the-protocol-buffers-delimited-i-o-functions-in-ja/22927149#22927149

 ## Structure overview